IQ404/study-notes/README.md

 print('b[0] = ', b[0][0], b[0][1], b[0][2])
 ```

+Use `ti.Matrix` only for small matrices, use tensor for large mtrices.

+`*` is for component-wise multiplication, `@` is for matrix multiplication.

 ### Kernel and func

 Both `@ti.kernel` and `@ti.func` can have at most <ins>one</ins> `return` statement.